bxparks/rpn83p/docs/USER_GUIDE.md

     - a better solution is to create a separate set of registers (e.g. an `RPN83STA` appVar) just for STAT so that they don't interfere with normal storage registers
-- add `ROND` menu function
-    - round real and complex numbers to the number of significant digits displayed on the screen
-- support complex numbers in various `NUM` functions
-    - `IP`, `FP`, `FLR`, `CEIL`, `NEAR`
-    - we could support complex numbers to `%` and `%CH`, but does that make sense?
-The HP-42S does not support it.
 - bigger RPN stack
     - linking and unlinking a complex number to and from its 2 components effectively reduces the stack size by 1